History of the European Union: Initial years (1948–1957)

 The formation of the European Coal and Steel Community was advanced by American Secretary of State George C. Marshall.
 His namesake plan to rebuild Europe in the wake of World War II contributed more than $100 billion in today's dollars to the Europeans, helping to feed Europeans, deliver steel to rebuild industries, provide coal to warm homes, and construct dams to help provide power.
 In doing so, the Marshall Plan encouraged the integration of European powers into the European Coal and Steel Community, the precursor to present-day European Union, by illustrating the effects of economic integration and the need for coordination.
 The potency of the Marshall Plan caused former German Chancellor Helmut Schmidt to remark in 1997 that "America should not forget that the development of the European Union is one of its greatest achievements.
 Without the Marshall Plan it perhaps would never have come to that."

 Paralleling Schuman, the Pleven Plan of 1951 tried, but failed to tie the institutions of the developing European community under the European Political Community, which was to include the also proposed European Defence Community, an alternative to West Germany joining NATO which was established 1949 under the Truman Doctrine.

-In 1954 the Western European Union was founded, after NATO took over competences from the WU, and West Germany joined.
+In 1954 the Western European Union was founded, after NATO took over competences from the Western Union, and West Germany joined.
 This prompted the Soviet Union to form the Warsaw Pact in 1955, allowing it to enforce its standing in Eastern Europe.

 The attempt to turn the Saar protectorate into a "European territory" was rejected by a referendum in 1955.
 The Saar was to have been governed by a statute supervised by a European Commissioner reporting to the Council of Ministers of the Western European Union.

 After the failed attempts at creating defence (European Defence Community) and political communities (European Political Community), leaders met at the Messina Conference and established the Spaak Committee which produced the Spaak report.
 The report was accepted at the Venice Conference (29 and 30 May 1956), which decided to organise an Intergovernmental Conference.
 The Intergovernmental Conference on the Common Market and Euratom focused on economic unity, leading to the Treaties of Rome being signed in 1957 – this established the European Economic Community (EEC) and the European Atomic Energy Community (Euratom) among the members.